graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 users have come to expect the easy to use filtering that comes with fulltext search systems.

-To facilitate building effective user interfacee human-user friendly query filtering is essential.
+To facilitate building effective user interfaces human-user friendly query filtering is essential.
 Lexical, composite fulltext search filters can provide the tools necessary for front-end developers to implement powerful search bars that filter data across multiple fields of an Entity.